zeltox/Git-IntelliJ-Go/Readme.md

-# Setting up Git and IntelliJ with SSH access to Github in Windows
+# Setting up Git, IntelliJ, GO with SSH access to Github in Windows

 Make sure latest version of Git is installed for windows.
 [Download Git](https://git-scm.com/downloads)